 Our equity investments may consist of preferred equity that pays dividends on a current basis or preferred equity that does not pay current dividends.
 Preferred equity generally has a preference over common equity as to distributions on liquidations and dividends.
 In some cases, we may acquire common equity.
 Our equity investments frequently are not control-oriented investments, and in many cases, we acquire equity securities as part of a group of private equity investors in which we are not the lead investor.
-We may also receive equity through portfolio company restructuring.
 Our preferred and common equity investments typically are made in conjunction with loans to these companies.